Amy-RT/3D-Mesh-Deformer/README.md

 The source mesh (dragonfly) consists of 26,809 vertices and the target mesh (Ornithopter) consists of 1,206,181 vertices.
 To make the two meshes more compatible I implemented vertex upsampling using the PyTorch3D SubdivideMeshes Class and vertex downsampling using the trimesh simplify_quadric_decimation function.

-The 3D models were sourced from BlenderKit: <br />
+The start point 3D models were sourced from BlenderKit: <br />
 Artist credits: <br />
 Marinko Tambur: https://www.blenderkit.com/asset-gallery-detail/22b280a9-e03a-423d-a114-8a41d9869033/  <br />
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/bf1a849a-e7de-4385-a559-105ab48a776e" /> <br />